sumatrapdfreader/sumatrapdf/docs/md/Customize-external-viewers.md

 SumatraPDF makes it easy for you to open current document in a different program.

 For example, if you also have Adobe Reader installed, you can use `File` menu to open PDF document you're viewing in Adobe Reader.
-We auto-detect some popular apps (Adobe, FoxIt, PDF X-Change etc.).
+We auto-detect some popular apps (Adobe, Foxit, PDF X-Change etc.).

 You can add custom viewers using [advanced settings](https://www.sumatrapdfreader.org/settings/settings.html).